TyrfingMjolnir/SelfSignedCert/README.md

 /Applications/FileMaker Pro 17 Advanced/FileMaker Pro Advanced.app/Contents/Frameworks/Support.framework/Versions/A/Resources/OpenSSL/RootCA
 └── sn07samba01.domain.tld.CA.pem
 ```
+I used sn07samba01, you can put ca or nothing in front of the domain, whatever you find less confusing to come back to.

 ### This guide is written in a way intended to be string replacable